nsidc/qgreenland/doc/user/tutorials/interacting-with-geospatial-data.md

 also open the Populated places **Layer Attribute Table** and select **Show Selected Features** in the bottom left corner.
 This will hide all records in the **Layer Attribute Table** except for the ones you selected, the locations with populations greater than 5000 people.
-If you want to create an entirely new layer based on this feature selection (population>5000), you can do so by either 1) right-clicking on the layer you have just selected from and choosing **Export -> Save selected features as...**, or by 2) selecting **Extract by attribute** under **Vector selection** in the **Processing Toolbox**.
+If you want to create an entirely new layer based on this feature selection (Population 2016 > 5000), you can do so by either 1) right-clicking on the layer you have just selected from and choosing **Export -> Save selected features as...**, or by 2) selecting **Extract by attribute** under **Vector selection** in the **Processing Toolbox**.